-You can climb at TCA from any age as long as under 16s are being supervised by an appropriately registered adult (over 18) when bouldering – or under 18s are supervised when roped climbing..
-Our upstairs bouldering area in the South Block will have family-friendly problems.
+You can climb at TCA from any age as long as under 16s are being supervised by an appropriately registered adult (over 18) when bouldering – or under 18s are supervised when roped climbing.
+Our upstairs bouldering area in the South Block has family-friendly problems.
 There will be some restrictions on access to downstairs bouldering in the North Block for the over 8s.

 There is no age limit in operation in the skatepark as this is an unsupervised facility.
 Users skate here at their own risk.

 The roped lines are varied heights, but the tallest one is 15m.

 I've never climbed but the kids would love to give it a go, can we just turn up?

 You can, to boulder!
 Adults can watch a short safety video, answer some simple questions then register to be able to boulder.
 A registered adult (over 18) can supervise up to 2 children at a time in the bouldering areas.
 We have a family-friendly bouldering area upstairs suitable for all ages and a bouldering area downstairs suitable for over 8s.
 Please be aware that the downstairs area has time restrictions for under 8s and the upstairs area has a capacity cap to keep everyone safe.
 To use the roped area or auto-belays you would need to complete an appropriate beginners course or auto belay induction.
 Taster sessions include auto belay inductions.